zahur76/dj-rest_auth/README.md

 ## INTRODUCTION

-With more and more Django developers moving away from using Django frontend and implementing React with Django Rest Framework, this repo highlights the main procedures involved in implementing such a stack with Token authentication using simpleJWT.
+With more Django developers moving away from using Django frontend and implementing React with Django Rest Framework, this repo highlights the main procedures involved in implementing such a stack using Token authentication.

 ## TECH USED